dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable**:

-    1. If `v` is not a subtype of `p` then the match fails.
+    1. If the runtime type of `v` is not a subtype of the static type of `p` then the match fails.

     2. Otherwise, bind the variable's identifier to `v` and the match succeeds.

 *   **Cast**:

-    1. If `v` is not a subtype of `p` then throw a runtime exception. *Note that we throw even if this appears in a refutable context.
+    1. If the runtime type of `v` is not a subtype of the static type of `p` then throw a runtime exception. *Note that we throw even if this appears in a refutable context.
 The intent of this pattern is to assert that a value *must* have some type.*

     2. Otherwise, bind the variable's identifier to `v` and the match succeeds.